perty/musicnerd/Readme.md

 # Music Nerd

-Get that info on that album with this remarkable service that collects data from not less than 4 services on the internet!
+Get that info on that artist with this remarkable service that collects data from not less than 4 services on the internet!

 ## Linking information